 There are many reasons people choose country living in Kansas or any other part of flyover country.
 Some want to grow their own food and reap the benefits of a nutrient-rich diet.
 Others are driven to raise plants and animals for a living.
 Still others simply enjoy the quiet and fresh air of a lifestyle more closely connected to nature.

 This is the beauty of country living—it can look like anything you want!
 If your ideal country lifestyle involves a couple hundred acres of crops or cattle, that’s great.
-But if you’re an apartment-bound city dweller with one tomato in a pot and a desire to bake your own bread, that’s wonderful, too!
+But if you are an apartment-bound city dweller with one tomato in a pot and a desire to bake your own bread, that’s wonderful, too!

-If you’re just starting on the journey, you’ve come to the right place.
+If you are just starting on the journey, you have come to the right place.
 This step-by-step guide will help you create the abundant lifestyle of your dreams.

 If you are already familiar with country living, however, we still encourage you to take a look.
 Some of the steps presented here may not be new to you, but they may help you make your abundant lifestyle even better.

 A major part of success is to know exactly what you want to do and then focus on it.
 Too many new farmers and homesteaders try to tackle everything when first starting out, only to become frustrated.
 This guide is designed to help you achieve clarity in your vision so that you can move forward and create the life you really want.

 Along the way, we’ll share some of our favorite resources to offer additional insight.

 One final note—while Homestead on the Range focuses on Kansas country living, we think you will find that these principles apply no matter where you live.
 Enjoy!